Walk Before You Dance: High-fidelity and Editable Dance Synthesis via Generative Masked Motion Prior: Proposed Method: DanceMosaic

-Integrating music, text, and pose control signals into a dance generation model is challenging due to conflicting loss functions that create competing gradients during training.
-For example, the kinematic terms in the music adapter loss ($\mathcal{L}_{MA}$) aim to recover the full body skeleton joints, while the discrepancy term in the pose adapter loss ($\mathcal{L}_{PA}$) focuses on restoring only the non-editable joints.
-To address this, we adopt a multimodal progressive training strategy, which incrementally incorporates modality-specific signals.
-This approach allows each modality branch of the model to be trained according to its respective loss function, mitigating gradient conflicts.
+\textbf{Progressive Training.} Integrating music, text, and pose control signals into a dance generation model is challenging due to conflicting loss functions that create competing gradients during training.
+In particular, the kinematic terms in the music tower loss ($\mathcal{L}_{MT}$) aim to recover the full body skeleton joints, while the discrepancy term in the pose tower loss ($\mathcal{L}_{PT}$) focuses on restoring only the non-editable joints.
+To address this, we adopt multimodal progressive training, which incrementally incorporates modality-specific signals.
+This approach allows each modality of the model to be trained according to its respective loss function, mitigating gradient conflicts.
+The training process begins with training T2M model on text-to-motion dataset using textual prompts that describe a broad range of human actions.
+Next, we introduce the music tower, trained on dance-only datasets while keeping the T2M model frozen.
+This stage incorporates both music and genre prompts.
+At last, pose tower is trained with the frozen T2M using pose and genre prompts.
+Although the pose tower is not explicitly trained with music signal $A$, integrating the music and pose towers with the T2M allows the pose $P$ and music $A$ signals to simultaneously manipulate the prior motion distribution learned by the T2M.